The Majesty of God

 This went on for six years and Jacob finally decided that he had enough wealth to make his return home triumphant.
 He knew, though, that Laban and his sons would not allow him leave with all his flocks, if they could prevent it.
 Laban no longer pretended to be friendly.
 He scowled at Jacob when he saw him, talked to him curtly, and Jacob's brothers–in–law griped that he had stolen their inheritance.

 Besides that, God spoke to him and told him to return to Canaan, assuring him that He would help him get away from Laban, and He would continue to help him when he got to Canaan.

 Jacob sent for Leah and Rachel and led them to a field where nobody would overhear them talking.
 He told them of his plan to leave.
 They consented to his plan, though women normally stayed close to their family after they married, so that their family could provide protection if the husband turned out to be a scoundrel.
 By this time, they knew that Jacob could be trusted, and that their family was taking advantage of them, rather than protecting them.
 They agreed that it was time to leave.
-They resented that their father had sold them like they were slaves, not caring how Leah would feel when Jacob punished her for going along with her father's deception, or how Rachel would feel about having to share her husband with her sister.
-Also, by law, they owned their husband's property, so their father was not only cheating Jacob, but also cheating them.
+They resented that their father had sold them like they were slaves, not caring how Leah would feel when Jacob punished her for going along with her father's deception, or how Rachel would feel about having to share her husband with another woman.
+Also, by cheating Jacob, their father was also cheating them.

 When Laban went off to shear his sheep and was too distant and too busy to realize that Jacob was leaving, Jacob and his household packed in a hurry everything they had that was worth keeping.